reiscw/RaspberryPI5Desktop/README.md

 # Section 2: Initial Operating System Installation

 Using the appropriate tool at <a href=https://www.raspberrypi.com/software/>Raspberry Pi OS</a>, install Raspberry Pi OS to the MicroSD card.
-Note that at this time, confirm the following settings: <br>
-1. Hostname
-2. Username
-3. Password
-4. Wireless LAN
+Do not preload any settings.
+This tends to cause issues with the setting of the system locale and the keyboard language (I have found that the keyboard gets stuck in UK mode, where some keys like @ and # function differently.

 # Section 3: Equipment assembly